nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 - When JavaScript is used in a server-side environment like Node.js, you can use the built-in fs module **(File System)** to manipulate files and directories on the server's file system.

 ### 🟢 Browser APIs (limited):

+- In browser-based JavaScript, access to the operating system is restricted due to security concerns.
+However, there are some APIs available that can interact with the user's file system in a limited way, such as the File API and FileSystem API.